What You Need to Know

 Today, data from the Centers for Disease Control (CDC) reveals, that the popularity of heroin has skyrocketed, replacing prescription opioids, becoming the newer drug of choice.
-Heroin has been classified as one of the most abused in the United States and still is to this day.
-Not to mention, the illegal street drug is also deemed one of the most dangerous.
+Heroin has been classified as one of the most misused in the United States and still is to this day.
+Not to mention, the illegal elicit drug is also deemed one of the most dangerous.

 The National Survey also showed that 94 percent of people with an addiction to opioids had switched from prescription painkillers to heroin because prescription medications are more expensive and harder to get.